 Make the season meaningful and remember why we celebrate with an Advent tradition of stockings, ornaments and verses to share with your kids every year.

-One of the ways our family focuses on the meaning of Christmas (not just the gifts) is to celebrate Advent, taking time in the days leading up to the 25th to remember why we celebrate.
+One of the ways our family focuses on the meaning of Christmas and not just gifts is to celebrate Advent, taking time in the days leading up to the 25th to remember why we celebrate.
 Our Advent tradition has become so meaningful to us over the years – and it’s a fun decoration, too that hardly cost anything more than my time to make.

 I used velvet I had left over from full-sized stockings I made, created a little pattern and finished the tops with lace.
 I still can’t believe I sewed 25 of these little stockings.
-It was definitely a labor of love with my little boy growing inside me, making me all “nesty” (sorry…I don’t think that’s even a word).
+It was definitely a labor of love with my little boy growing inside me, making me all nesty!

-Then we read the verse and talk about what it means and how it relates to Jesus.
-And it’s been the one thing we can count on to help us not loose focus on what Christmas is about amidst all the hubbub that surrounds us.
+This Advent tradition has been the one thing we can count on to help us not lose focus on what Christmas is about amidst all the hubbub that surrounds us and the season.